vitor-de-oliveira/rheovolution/README.md

 This command runs the program with the input files in the folder ``examples``, which contains 3 example files: the specs for the Earth-Moon system with no obliquity, zero orbital eccentricity, and the Moon being treated as a point mass; the specs for the Earth-Moon-Sun system with all objects being treated as point masses; and the specs for rigid Earth.

 ## Main references
+Ragazzo, C., & Ruiz, L. S. (2015).
+Dynamics of an isolated, viscoelastic, self-gravitating body. _Celestial Mechanics and Dynamical Astronomy_, 122, 303-332.

-Ragazzo C., Ruiz L. S. Viscoelastic tides: models for use in Celestial Mechanics, _Celestial Mechanics and Dynamical Astronomy_, Springer, v.
-128, n.1., p.
-19--59, 2017.
+Ragazzo, C., & Ruiz, L. S. (2017).
+Viscoelastic tides: models for use in Celestial Mechanics. _Celestial Mechanics and Dynamical Astronomy_, 128, 19-59.

+Ragazzo, C., Boué, G., Gevorgyan, Y., & Ruiz, L. S. (2022).
+Librations of a body composed of a deformable mantle and a fluid core. _Celestial Mechanics and Dynamical Astronomy_, 134(2), 10.

 ## Disclaimer
 We are not offering any license yet, but it will be done under a General Public License in the future.
 Users are allowed to view and fork this repository under the Terms of Service on GitHub.